dudest/node-red-batch-scripts/README.md

 # node-red-batch-scripts
-Useful batch scripts for running node-red on window
+Useful batch scripts for running node-red on windows.